hnvt1989/ll_web_agent/spec.md

 ### 2.5 UI Behavior
 * Control UI (React) is separate from the browser window.
-* Shows confirmation modal, visual overlays, status indicators, and a manual **“Stop Session”** button.
+* Shows confirmation modal, visual overlays, status indicators, and a manual **"Stop Session"** button.

 ---